kuma35/thinking-forth-jp/sphinx/chapter8.rst

 When I first wrote these commands, I took the English-like approach.
 “BLUE LIGHT” sounded backwards, not at all acceptable.
-That was before my conversations with .
+That was before my conversations with Chuck Moore.

-’s philosophy is persuasive:
+Moore’s philosophy is persuasive:

 I would distinguish between reading nicely in English and reading nicely.
 In other languages such as Spanish, adjectives follow nouns.
 We